Valuing Gumroad Equity, a deep dive

 Sorry, but it seems that most PTs have absolutely no idea how to systematically treat these kind of issues.
 Like a massage therapist, they would use a kind of scraping tool or some other treatment that would provide some relief, and tell me to do nerve glides, charge me $250, and tell me they’d see me next week.
 But the process didn’t seem to have much of a real methodology and each week felt like zero progress.
 My experience seems to be similar to that of many others dealing with similar issues.

-Yoga and pre-workout stretching are fine for maintaining flexibility, but not barely effective at creating flexibility, especially when you are severely limited.
+Yoga and pre-workout stretching are fine for maintaining flexibility, but not effective at creating flexibility, especially when you are severely limited.

 The turning point

 As I have often done in my life when the conventional solutions to a problem are failing me, I turned to the Twitter community for help and also went deep down YouTube and other internet rabbit holes.
-And that’s how I learned that everything I thought I knew about stretching was wrong.
+And that’s how I discovered that everything I thought I knew about stretching was wrong.

 Sam gave me a bunch of simple exercises to target each muscle group (including some hard to find ones).
 But he also gave me a radically better overall understanding of how stretching and mobility actually works.
 These fundamental ideas explained why none of the stuff I’d tried before had any real effect and laid the groundwork for me to effectively build an approach to my own mobility.